morisja/morisja.github.io/apt.md

 Amazing shared garden space perfect for summer entertaining.

-The building is a coop, renters require a board package which can be filled out online with fairly prompt review.
+The building is a coop, renters require a board package which can be filled out online with fairly prompt review but budget a month from application to approval.

 Rent is $5500/month with one months deposit; lease is renewed each year per the board.

+Other fees:
+- Credit check $125
+- Management admin $600
+- Move in fee $50
+- Move in deposit $1000

 Contact morisja (at) gmail